 "Sam" Unidentified Male Died September 3, 1986 in Rostraver Township, Westmoreland County

-Estimated Age: 17 to 25 years old (probably early 20s) Estimated Height: 6' Estimated Weight: 200 lbs Race/Ethnicity: May have been of American Indian or Mexican/Hispanic descent.
-Other: no distinguishing marks, scars or tattoos Clothing: jeans, brown moccasins and a black t-shirt with the inscription "We sleep, eat, drink, breathe, love and ride Harley Davidson" He was carrying a wallet with "The Who" on it, but the wallet was empty.
-Fingerprints: Available Dentals: Not Available.
+Estimated Age: 17 to 25 years old (probably early 20s) Estimated Height: 6' Estimated Weight: 200 lbs Hair Color: Black Eye Color: Brown Race/Ethnicity: May have been of American Indian or Mexican/Hispanic descent.
+Other: no distinguishing marks, scars or tattoos Clothing: cloth headband; cloth wristband; blue jeans, Levi Strauss Co.
+SF Cal, 36" to 38" waist, 30" length; brown moccasins; black socks; a black, sleeveless t-shirt with the inscription "We sleep, eat, drink, breathe, love and ride Harley Davidson" on the front.On the back was Mile High with a picture of an Eagle and Denver, Colorado.
+There was also an emblem with the word "Twins" with a V over it superimposed over a clock face.
+Size, XL.
+Small manufacturing logo: 1985 Rocky Mountain High.
+He was carrying a wallet with "The Who" on it and $2.02 in U.S. currency.
+Fingerprints: Available Dentals: Not available.
 He had perfect teeth.
-Cause of Death: Multiple trauma.
+DNA: Not available Cause of Death: Multiple trauma.

 As traffic backed up on the highway behind the accident scene, two other tractor trailers collided.
 One of the those was carrying paint and paint thinner and the force of the crash caused a spectacular explosion and fire, shutting down the highway for hours.